ritik002/Hacktoberfest/README.md

 # Hacktoberfest
 A hacktober fest repository
-Contribute to this repository For hacktober fest if The Contribution is appriciable i will merge the pull request
+Contribute to this repository For hacktober fest if The Contribution is appreciable i will merge the pull request